 History is clear on how the faith once delivered was quickly slipping away.
 Less than a hundred years after Christ, Bishop Sixtus of Rome pushed the Church to rid itself of “Jewish” customs and substitute new ones.

-Victor’s agenda eventually prevailed as the Council of Nicea settled the issue in A.D.
+Victor’s agenda eventually prevailed as the Council of Nicaea settled the issue in A.D.
 325.

 But why would anyone even be interested in fomenting upset by forcing such doctrinal change in Church practice?
 Here’s where it gets ugly.
 Something far more sinister than just new doctrinal ideas was working behind the scenes.